yfchung/yfchung/README.md

 - 👋 Hi, I’m @yfchung
-- 👀 I’m interested in restoration ecology :seedling:, landscape ecology :sunrise_over_mountains: and ecosystem services :hammer:
+- 👀 I’m interested in research focusing on reducing anthropogenic impacts on landscapes through informed policy responses for effective conservation in the face of climate change
 - 📫 email me at chungyifei@gmail.com for a cup of :coffee: or a ice cold :beer:

 <!---